 Grand Bend is a small town covering 1.83 square miles (4.74 square km) with about 1,100 people – any place to stay with a Grand Bend street address is going to be – at a maximum – a 15 minute walk to the action!

 We have mapped our accommodation providers on an interactive map so you can view distance from the Beach to the provider.
 You will see there are many options to choose from and none are more than 10 minutes walk!

 I’m working in Grand Bend for the summer, but having trouble finding a long-term student rental – can you help?

-The Grand Bend & Area Chamber of Commerce has a limited list of community contacts who are willing to rent to a person working in the area for the summer.
-The list is not published to ensure that ONLY those actually working in the area are provided with this information.
-Contact Susan Mills at firstname.lastname@example.org for more information.
+The Grand Bend & Area Chamber of Commerce may have a contact willing to rent to a seasonal worker for the summer, however there is no guarantee we will even have a single contact to share.
+Contact Susan Mills at [email protected] for more information.

 Are there any second-hand stores in the Grand Bend Area?